LiberTEM/LiberTEM/docs/source/contributing.rst

 To make sure our code base stays readable, we have follow a `Code Style`_.

-Please update ``docs/source/acknowledgments.rst`` and ``.zenodo.json`` with your author information when you contribute to LiberTEM for the first time.
+Please update ``packaging/creators.json`` with your author information when you contribute to LiberTEM for the first time.
 This helps us to keep track of all contributors and give credit where credit is due!
 Please let us know if you wouldn't like to be credited.

 If you are changing parts of LiberTEM that are currently not covered by tests, please consider writing new tests!
 When changing example code, which is not run as part of the tests, make sure the example